bitfoundation/bitplatform/docs/bit-server-side/odata.md

 1- In case no data is found, it returns 404 - NotFound status code.

-2- It supports odata queries such as $select, so if you want, you can return some properties of the customer when you call GetCustomerById
+2- It supports $select and $exapnd, so if you want, you can return some properties of the customer when you call GetCustomerById, and you can retrive that customer with or without her orders.

 Let's rewrite that as following: